can-lehmann/exprgrad_fpga/README.md

 ## XOR Example

 The prototype backend is already able to synthesize logic circuits for a small subset of exprgrad programs.
-To demonstrate this, a simple XOR neural network built from **unmodified** exprgrad dnn layers is compiled to a logic circuit.
+To demonstrate this, a simple XOR neural network built from **unmodified** exprgrad DNN layers is compiled to a logic circuit.

 ```nim
 import std/random